frozzare/go-config/README.md

 )

 func main() {
-	// Use file and watch file + env as middlewares. config.Use(config.NewFromFile("config.yml", true))
+	// Use read and watch file + env as middlewares. config.Use(config.NewFromFile("config.yml", true))
 	config.Use(config.NewEnv())